totalnoMartina/aromatic-experience/README.md

 ## Scope

 Mostly for a small business owners usage, possibly for the ones who work from home, even though it is easily maintained to be a regular little hobby on the side.
-And the scope here is to be topic oriented, targeting aromatherapy benefits and connect all interested with the commenting feature, providing relevant informations.
+Essential oils - topic oriented, targeting aromatherapy benefits and connect all interested with the commenting feature, providing relevant informations.
 Help small business connected to aromatherapy grow.
 ## Features

 - Authentication System - Users can login and easily comment/like